catbao/VOCA/README.md

 ```
 node importsql.js
 ```
-In this process, please pay attention to replace the database configuration and file path in importsql with your own:
+In this process, please replace the database configuration and file path in importsql.js with your own:
 ```
 const dbConfig = {    //update to your own
+  host: 'localhost',
   user: 'postgres',
-  host: 'localhost',
   database: 'postgres',
-  password: '***',
+  password: '******',
   port: 5432,
 };

-const sqlFilePath = '***/nycdata.sql'; //update to your own
+const sqlFilePath = '******/nycdata.sql'; //update to your own
 ```